perfectacle/perfectacle.github.io/source/_drafts/yaml.md

 > YAML matches the native data structures of agile languages.

-YAML은 agile 언어의 native data structure를 매치한다.
+YAML은 agile 언어의 native data structure와 매치된다.

 > YAML’s core type system is based on the requirements of agile languages such as Perl, Python, and Ruby.
 YAML directly supports both collections (mappings, sequences) and scalars.